 You’ve probably already put a lot of your own money into your venture, believing the risk will pay off.
 Don’t hide this fact – shout about the fact you believe so much in your business that you’re prepared to put your life savings into it.

 One option is to get seed funding.
 It’s the earliest funding that you may be able to attract into your startup and is usually a low figure as your business is still in the conceptual phase.

 When you’re building your business plan, you need a strong idea of where your cash is and where it will be in the near future.
 Use your budget and cash flow forecast as part of your roadmap, right from startup level.
 Working your cash flow into your business plan will make potential investors understand how successful you may be.

 Share all of this information with your team so you know everyone’s working towards the same goals.
 Implementing KPIs allow each and every person aware of their responsibilities and targets as individuals and as a team.
-To find out more about KPIs, have a look at our beginner’s guide and our fully stocked KPI Library.
+To find out more about KPIs, have a look at our beginner’s guide.